johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Usage: java Tig add <filename>

 Parameters:
-- <filename>: Name of the file to stage.
+- filename: Name of the file to stage.
 Use . to stage all files in the directory.
 The ignored files are skipped.

 Workflow (recursive):
 1. Checks if the specified file exists in the working directory.
 If the file is missing, an error is raised.It also validates that the file is not listed in .tigignore.